Welcome to my blog!

 I’m an ecologist and entomologist with an interest in complex systems, urban environments, sustainable agriculture, citizen science, and science communication.
 I’m passionate about nature photography, science fiction, gardening, bushwalking, and sailing.
 I’m a dad of a little monster (about to start school this year) and have the good fortune to be married to my favourite person in the world (for almost a decade now).

-Hi, I am an ecologist with a keen interest in insects, conservation science and quantitative methods.
-I am fascinated by insects because I believe that, whether as individuals or aggregated into super-organisms, they are interesting, valuable and aesthetically pleasing life forms.
-I am particularly impressed by their functional and phylogenetic diversity, and by the wide range of ecological interactions by which the are linked with other living beings.
+I’m fascinated by insects because I believe that, whether as individuals or aggregated into super-organisms, they are interesting, valuable and beautiful life forms.
+I’m particularly impressed by their functional and phylogenetic diversity, and by the diverse array of ecological interactions by which the are linked with other living beings.

 I enjoy discovering and learning from nature through photography!
 I’m convinced that capturing aesthetically pleasing images of living beings is one of the best ways to bring art and science together.
 Since 2008, I’ve been posting photos to my flick photostream.

 I’m a Lead – Research Scientists at Cesar Australia, where I’m working alongside a high-performance team of ecologists, entomologists, geneticists, mathematicians, and data modellers to lead research activities focusing on sustainable farming practices, invertebrate pest management, and biodiversity conservation in agroecosystems.
 In this role, I hope to contribute to Cesar’s vision of a thriving and sustainable world achieved through the application of scientific excellence and innovation.